Home to Living a More Organized and Healthier Life

 Even at home, I felt lonely despite having three brothers and one sister.
 We were all busy adjusting to a new life, and I had responsibilities like cooking and helping my parents with work.
 There was little time for fun, and even less for deep conversations.

 While other kids played, I was working or sitting in silence, feeling like I didn’t belong anywhere.
 Back then, I didn’t know how to prevent loneliness because it wasn’t just about being alone—it was about struggling to feel connected.
-The hardest part of growing up lonely wasn’t just the solitude.
-It was feeling unseen and having no one who truly understood me.

 Learning to Enjoy My Own Company